Favicon

 Example: favicon asset copy with Node

-copyfiles -E -f "node_modules/@ontario-digital-service/ontario-design-system-component-library-react/dist/assets/favicons/**" public/assets/favicons
+copyfiles -E -f "node_modules/@ongov/ontario-design-system-component-library-react/dist/assets/favicons/**" public/assets/favicons

 Note: by default copyfiles will overwrite a customized manifest.json file with our generic version.
 To avoid overwriting your manifest.json file add an exclusion to the file copy process.
 For example:

-copyfiles -e **/manifest.json -E -f "node_modules/@ontario-digital-service/ontario-design-system-component-library-react/dist/assets/favicons/**" public/assets/favicons
+copyfiles -e **/manifest.json -E -f "node_modules/@ongov/ontario-design-system-component-library-react/dist/assets/favicons/**" public/assets/favicons

 <head><link rel=”icon” href=”/favicon.ico” size=”any”/> <link rel=”shortcut iconhref=”/favicon.ico” size=”any”/>